 We met them in '89, they came to a show and asked us if we’d do a Sub Pop Single of the Month Club for January 1990.
 That’s when we put out "Shove" and they liked it and that was how we got international distribution.
 Our first record was not distributed well, but Sub Pop started to get good distribution in Europe, so we actually went to Europe on that single.
 Then they asked us to do an EP.

 "Shove" is such a big song.
 Is that kind of stuff still part of your live set?

-I would say our second album was a bit second one was a bit of a revolution, it turned a lot of people on to us and they couldn’t tell if we were male or female, they just liked it.
+I would say our second album was a bit of a revolution.
+It turned a lot of people on to us and they couldn’t tell if we were male or female, they just liked it.
 We weren’t selling sex, they just loved the music.
 I think that was a bit of a revolution in the punk scene and a lot of people really love it, especially women.

 And they were not cheap to make.
 These days kids are making them themselves.
 Back then, unless you were an art student with access to an editing bay, you were dependent on these video editors.
 So when your label says no, it’s sort of writing on the wall that they’re not gonna promote your record.

 So in ranking your top three records, would you say Bricks are Heavy is number one for what it did for your band?